 Photos Courtesy of: Baby Lucca-Model for Car Seat Safety

-Most law abiding parents realize their babies and toddlers need to be strapped into a car seat to avoid injury or worse when travelling in a moving vehicle.
+Most parents would agree that their babies and toddlers need to be strapped into a car seat to avoid injury or worse; yet often neglect the importance of proper car seat installation

-However, not all car seats are properly installed once inside the vehicle, posing an even greater danger to the child strapped inside of the seat; especially, if they are involved in an automobile accident.
+However, they may not realize their baby’s car seats might not have been properly installed to begin with.
+This poses an even greater danger to the child strapped inside of the seat; especially, if they are involved in an automobile accident.

 In this instance, the child was found uninjured according to the city.
 The incident brought awareness that proper installation is key to prevent similar accidents from occurring again.